 Xbox has always been the home of console Minecraft, and now that Microsoft owns Mojang we only expect that to become more pronounced.

-The slickest fighter of the generation, Mortal Kombat X does a great deal more than just turn the franchise’s trademark gore up to 11 – although that definitely happens.
+The slickest fighter of the generation you can actually buy for Xbox, Mortal Kombat X does a great deal more than just turn the franchise’s trademark gore up to 11 – although that definitely happens.

 Perhaps the most interesting new addition (besides Johnny Cage and Sonya’s daughter, a baffling development to a plot already stretched thin to breaking) is the addition of multiple fighting styles for each character.
 Essentially expanding the roster of fighters, the ability to select different approaches with a single character means you can never quite be sure what you’re facing until the action kicks off, complicating the meta and putting the emphasis back on emphasis and on-the-fly tactics rather than tried-and-tested strategies.

 Microsoft is very proud of first-party fighter Killer Instinct, but despite Rare’s legacy it’s not quite on Mortal Kombat’s level, is it?
 No competition.
-There may come a day when Street Fighter 5 knocks NetherRealm’s latest from the throne, but even a few months on from launch, that day is not today.
+Injustice 2 might do the job, though.

 A more polished effort than Zombie’s Daylight, Outlast is memorably terrifying.
 The plot and events are absolute nonsense, but you won’t care, because you’ll be shitting yourself.
 Highly recommended, except for pregnant women and people with heart conditions.